eonil/rust-tutorial-book/README.md

 1. JSON CLI tool (Serialization)
 1. Subprocess Communication (IPC)

-I intentionally avoid talking about these topics.
+I intentionally avoid these topics.

-- Concurrency.
+- In-process (shared memory) concurrency.
-- WebAssembly.
+- WebAssembly. (web browser app written in Rust)
-- Best practices.
+- Best practices. (case-by-case)

 It's because, I'm not really an expert on the topics.
+Anyway, once you onboarded on Rust, it won't be very difficult to learn about them yourself.
 I hope to have another chance to talk about them.